oracle/accelerated-data-science/ads/feature_store/docs/source/feature_group.rst

     Offline data types
     ###################
-    Please refer to the following mapping when registering a Spark DataFrame, or a Pandas DataFrame.
+    Please refer to the following mapping when registering a Spark DataFrame, or a Pandas DataFrame.For spark dataframes we support all the data types and the ones which are not specified in the following table will be mapped to  Offline Feature Type COMPLEX

     .. list-table::
        :widths: 20 25 25 40